Kenna loves taking care of plants, both indoors and out. She wrote an orchid care booklet—a companion piece for workshops.

-Aglaonema: A Beautiful, Easy Plant to Grow
+Easy Plants to Grow

 Remember that poor drainage, too frequent watering, or standing in water will cause root rot.
-If the air is dry, they should be misted regularly.
-If your plant’s leaves are shriveled and have brown tips the air is too dry.
+If the air is dry, the plant needs regular misting.
+If the plant’s leaves shrivel with brown tips, the atmosphere is too dry and needs periodic misting.

 What do you think?

 Plants Resistant to Diseases

 Aglaonemas are hardy plants and super resistant to diseases.
 They practically grow in conditions that destroy other kinds of plants.

 Still, the plant attracts pests if they grow in conditions that are challenging.
 Insects such as mealybugs appear at the base of the leaf stalks, and scale insects find them tasty.
 If the lighting condition is not high enough, red spider mites show up, too.
 Insecticidal soap kills the little buggers.

 Pruning the Plant

 Pruning an Aglaonema is pretty straightforward.
 You focus on the base of your plant until you see little sprouts starting to grow.
 Trim them from the bottom of the plant, but don’t throw them away.
 You can replant them in a separate pot and create a new plant.
 You can keep it or give it to a friend.
 Pruning the Aglaonema means cutting away the dying and dead leaves.
 You have nothing more to cut because the plant’s growth emerges from its crown.
 The crown is the necessary part of the plant.
 If you prune the essential elements, you will kill your beloved plant.